Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/collisions.rst

 - The Cloth is torn by the deforming mesh -- he "Hulks Out": Increase its structural stiffness (*StructStiff* setting, *Cloth* panel), very high, like 1000.

-.. note:: Subdivision surface Modifier
+.. note:: Subdivision Surface Modifier

-   A bake/cache is done for every subsurf level so please use **the equal** subsurf level for render and preview.
+   A bake/cache is done for every subdivision level so please use **the equal** subdivision level for render and preview.